hackersanddesigners/coop/README.md

 Specify your chain/network ID if you want an explicit one (default = random)
 > (press enter)

 What would you like to do? (default = stats)
  1. Show network stats
- 2. Manage existing genesis
- 3. Track new remote server
- 4. Deploy network components
->

-What would you like to do? (default = stats)
- 1. Show network stats